magepages/mpdocs/docs/payment-suite/index.md

 ## Overview
 [Mageplaza Payment Suite]() is a solution that help you to fully controll the payment process on your store:
-- You can add extra fees/payment surcharges (e.g.insurance service, gift wrapping, to the checkout page.
-When customer checkout, they can choose these services.
+- Add extra fees/payment surcharges (e.g.insurance service, gift wrapping,etc,) to the checkout page.
+- When customer checkout, they can choose these services.
 Doing this way, you can both please your customers and earn more money by add-on ones.
 - Restrict payment methods with specific conditions of cart, customer groups, shipping methods, product attributes combination.

 ## Download & Install